-Following the death of Professor Hardie in 2002, the Hardie Fellowship Trust was established under the terms of his Will and is administered by Tasmanian Perpetual Trustees Limited in its capacity as trustee.
-Income from the trust is used to provide fellowships for teachers in the employment of the Department of Education and who have demonstrated outstanding skills, to enable them to pursue advanced studies or research at a University in the United States, for a minimum of 6 weeks.
+Following the death of Professor Hardie in 2002, the Hardie Fellowship Trust was established under the terms of his Will and is administered by TPT Wealth, formerly known as Tasmanian Perpetual Trustees Limited, in its capacity as trustee.
+Income from the trust is used to provide fellowships for teachers in the employment of the Department for Education, Children and Young People (DECYP) who have demonstrated outstanding skills to enable them to pursue advanced studies or research at a University in the United States for a minimum of 6 weeks.

 The Hardie Fellowship provides the opportunity for individuals or groups of teachers and school leaders employed by the Department for Education, Children and Young People (DECYP), to undertake professional learning and tertiary study in the USA.
 This study will benefit participants, schools and the DECYP as a whole.
 Fellowships are available to study for up to 12 months.